How to Halt the Four Horseman of Toxic Communication – Part One

 The Four Horsemen are particularly active in the current lockdown/restricted circumstances where we are in close proximity to each other over extended periods.

-I will be doing four separate posts, each of them covering one of the horsemen.
+We will be doing four separate posts, each of them covering one of the horsemen.

 The First Horseman is CRITICISM

-it’s important here that when we talk about criticism that we differentiate between a complaint and criticism.
+It’s important here that when we talk about criticism that we differentiate between a complaint and criticism.

-When a person feels they are under attack, there is the opportunity for them to act defensively, and the situation will escalate emotionally.
+When a person feels they are under attack, there is an opportunity for them to act defensively, and the situation will escalate emotionally.

 To stop criticism in its tracks, complain without directing blame.
 Avoid saying “you,” which is an attack on the person you’re talking to, and instead, talk about your feelings using “I” statements and express what you need in a positive manner.

-When formulating what you’re going to say keep two things in mind
+When formulating what you’re going to say keep two things in mind;

-What do I feel?
+– What do I feel?

-What do I need?
+– What do I need?

 Criticism: “You always talk about yourself.
 Why are you always so selfish?”

 Remedy: “I’m feeling left out of our talk tonight, and I need to vent.
 Can we please talk about my day?”
 Notice the flow “I feel,” leads into “I need,” and then politely asks to meet that need.

-Call us now on 07 3458 1725, and we can equip you to change your relationship into one that you will want to be part of.
+We offer a 15-minute complimentary phone session with one of our experienced counsellors.
+Find out how we can equip you to change your relationship into one that you will want to be part of.